 Attorney must also disclose to Prospective Client the reasonably foreseeable adverse consequences of the firm's ongoing relationship with Witness Client, such as issues that might arise if discovery is opposed.
-In this regard, the primary adverse consequence is that, because serving third-party discovery on a current client would violate the duty of loyalty of Attorney's firm to that client, Attorney cannot serve Witness Client with the proposed discovery absent informed written consent from Witness Client, which will require disclosure to Witness Client of the relevant
+In this regard, the primary adverse consequence is that, because serving third-party discovery on a current client would violate the duty of loyalty of Attorney's firm to that client, 8/ Attorney cannot serve Witness Client with the proposed discovery

 Upon learning that Partner represents Witness Client, if Attorney still wishes to seek to represent Prospective Client, Attorney has an independent duty to disclose Partner's representation of Witness Client to Prospective Client.
-Rule 3-310(B)(1) and the Discussion to the rule require Attorney to disclose in writing to Prospective Client that Partner as a legal, business, financial, professional or personal relationship with a witness in the same matter.
+Rule 3-310(B)(1) and the Discussion to the rule require Attorney to disclose in writing to Prospective Client that Partner has a legal, business, financial, professional, or personal relationship with a witness in the same matter.
 However, in the circumstances considered here, such disclosure will of necessity occur when Attorney seeks informed written consent from Prospective Client.